roualdes/bridgestan/docs/languages/python.rst

     pip install -e python/

 from the BridgeStan folder.

+To use the BridgeStan source you've manually downloaded instead of one the package will download for you, you must use :func:`set_bridgestan_path` or the ``$BRIDGESTAN`` environment variable.

 Note that the Python package depends on Python 3.9+ and NumPy, and will install NumPy if it is not already installed.